Bashir Nur Gedi: Context

-Journalists in Somalia, which has been in a state of anarchy since dictator Mohamed Siad Barre was overthrown in 1991, routinely face violence, arbitrary imprisonment and harassment.
+Journalists in Somalia, which has been in a state of anarchy since dictator Mohamed Siad Barre was overthrown in 1991, routinely face violence, arbitrary imprisonment, and harassment.
 The danger has intensified since the Somali government, with Ethiopian military help, expelled Islamist militants from Mogadishu in 2007.
 Journalists not only face attacks from the government but also the insurgent forces angry with the critical reporting by Somalia's media.
-According to statistics kept by the Committee to Protect Journalists, 40 journalists have been killed or murdered in Somalia since 1992 and it is considered one of the most dangerous places in the world for journalists.
+According to statistics kept by the Committee to Protect Journalists, 40 journalists have been killed or murdered in Somalia since 1992, and it is considered one of the most dangerous places in the world for journalists.

 Impact

-Although Bashir Gedi knew he was under constant threat of being harmed or killed by those factions angry with his Radio Shabelle's reports, he continued to lead his station in their mission to disseminate news.
+Although Bashir Gedi knew he was under constant threat of being harmed or killed by those factions angry with Radio Shabelle's reports, he continued to lead his station in their mission to disseminate news.
 His and his colleagues' subsequent murders have drawn worldwide attention to the problems faced by Somalian journalists.

 Reactions

 Human Rights Watch called the development of independent and critical radio networks like Shabelle one of the most positive developments since Somalia slipped into anarchy.

 According to the Committee to Protect Journalists, "Shabelle, considered one of the leading stations in Somalia, has been harassed, threatened, and attacked by both government security forces and insurgents because of its critical reporting of the ongoing violence in Mogadishu."

 Reporters Without Borders said, "The security situation in Mogadishu seems to be completely out of control.
 Abandoned by the Somali authorities and their international partners, journalists have become key targets who are easily accessible.
 One after another, the country's leading media owners are being eliminated.
 By taking no action in this climate of total impunity, those who could be in a position to stop these murders will end up becoming accomplices."
 It criticized the state of total impunity whereby no suspects are ever brought to trial or convicted.

 The Somali press freedom group, the National Union of Somali Journalists (NUSOJ), has proclaimed the murder to be politically motivated.
-Omar Faruk Osman, who is the secretary-general NUSOJ, said, "It is totally intolerable and sends a clear message to each media person that his or her life is at risk because of his or her media activity.
+Omar Faruk Osman, the secretary-general of NUSOJ, said, "It is totally intolerable and sends a clear message to each media person that his or her life is at risk because of his or her media activity.
 We have been appealing to political groups to end killing of media people, but no group listens."